MischaU8/yumyum/unsorted/move-rotate-scale-freestyle_MqIVXwKe1u4.md

-yum yum Floyd here with a quick look at the freestyle feature for the move scale and rotate Tools in plasticity when using any of the transform tools pressing the F key will enable you to reposition the Tool's pivot for the move
+yum yum Floyd here with a quick look at the freestyle feature for the move scale and rotate Tools in Plasticity when using any of the transform tools pressing the F key will enable you to reposition the Tool's pivot for the move